What is COVID-19?

 How is Silicon Valley Eyecare keeping patients safe?

-We are following the CDC, Santa Clara County Department of Health and guidelines from the American and California Optometry Associations daily for the safest patient protocols.
+We are following the CDC, Santa Clara County Department of Health and guidelines from the American and California Optometry Associations for the safest patient protocols.
 We have adjusted many things in the office to help provide the cleanest and safest environment for patients and staff.

 - We have improved our personal protection protocols to protect our patients and our team to an even higher standard of care, as this is our highest priority.

 - All medical staff will be wearing protective N95 masks.
 In addition, we will require all patients to wear their own appropriate personal mask or surgical mask.
 (Handkerchiefs or gaiter necks aren’t allowed)

 - We kindly ask that you arrive to your appointment alone.
 We will allow one guest for patients with special needs and for pediatric patients.

 - All testing and exam rooms are sanitized between each patient visit.